 Follow these steps:

 - Raise the weights to half wound for chains.
+Cables will need to be hooked separately by string to the bottom of the case.

 - Unhook the weights.
 If not already marked, add tape and pencil to mark the weights L, C, R; “L” for left, “C” for centre and “R” for right.
 This is to ensure that the correct weight goes back where it should.
 The weights are not all the same although they may look identical.
 On most modern grandfather clocks each weight provides the motive power necessary to operate the time, chime and strike trains of your grandfather clock.
 The manufacturer has determined that a weight powered by an exact number of lbs will affect how the clock runs.
-For example the chime train requires a specific weight.
+For example, the chime train requires a specific weight.
 If the weight is too light the chimes will run slowly or not at all.
 Generally speaking, the heaviest weight goes on the far right side chime train, as it needs more power to run all of the independent chime hammers.

 - Remove the pendulum by holding it (with cotton gloves) from the middle and slightly move it up.
 It should unhook easily.